Compare

 Tokani vs TokenTra

 Both tools work on AI cost.
 They solve different halves of the problem.
 TokenTra observes spend.
 Tokani reduces it.
-Below is the honest side-by-side from Tokani's founder.
+Honest side-by-side below.

 The category split